DGIRON007/DGIRON007/README.md

 - 👋 Hi, I’m @DGIRON007
 - 👀 I’m interested in IOS AND ANDROID DEVELOPMENT
-- 🌱 I’m currently learning swift and phyton
+- 🌱 I’m currently learning "swift y phyton"
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...